Ettore Majorana: Final work

 During these years, in which he published few articles, Majorana wrote many small works on geophysics, electrical engineering, mathematics, and relativity.
 These unpublished papers, preserved in Domus Galileiana in Pisa, have been edited by Erasmo Recami and Salvatore Esposito.

 Majorana's last-published paper, in 1937, was an elaboration of a symmetrical theory of electrons and positrons.
-He predicted that in the class of particles known as fermions, there should be particles that are their own antiparticles.

-Solution of the Majorana equation yields those particles, now referred to as Majorana fermions.
+This corresponds to modern field theory methods, and predicts that the particles that, as the electron, have electric charge and obey Dirac equations, should be fermions and have distinct antiparticles.

+Particles without charge, such as the neutrinos, could coincide with their own antiparticles, and are called Majorana fermions.
 There has been speculation that at least some part of the "missing mass" in the universe, which cannot be detected except by inference from its gravitational influence, may be composed of Majorana particles.

 In 1938, at the age of 31, he became a full professor of theoretical physics at the University of Naples independently of the competition rules, without needing to take an examination because of his "high fame of singular expertise reached in the field of theoretical physics".

-Work on neutrino masses

-Majorana did prescient theoretical work on neutrino masses, an active subject of research as of 2017.

 Disappearance

 Reportedly, Majorana had withdrawn all of his money from his bank account prior to making a trip from Naples to Palermo.
 He may have traveled to Palermo hoping to visit his friend Emilio Segrè, a professor at the university there, but Segrè was in California at that time.

-In Palermo, Majorana purchased a ticket on 25 March 1938 for a boat trip to return to Naples.
-He disappeared in unknown circumstances.
-Despite several investigations, his body was not found and his fate is still uncertain.